-Around six weeks after surgery, patients progress to full weightbearing in either a boot or post-op shoe, then slowly transition to regular shoes one to two weeks later.
+Around six weeks after surgery, patients progress to full weightbearing in either a boot or post-op shoe, then slowly transition to regular shoes 1-2 weeks later.

 Some residual swelling and discomfort is normal up to a year after surgery.
 Most patients are able to return to normal activities with minimal pain and/or problems by four to six months after the surgery.

 Will making the bones grow together affect my ability to walk or run?

 A successful Lapidus procedure should allow patients to walk or run with minimal problems or pain once they are fully recovered.

 Patients are asked to limit their weight bearing for several weeks in order to prevent movement between the first metatarsal and medial cuneiform bones that are trying to fuse together.
 If there is too much motion between the bones, it can take

 What if my bones do not heal together?